tienfeek/chute-tutorials/Android/Image Grid Tutorial/README.md

 ====

 Image Grid Tutorial is a tutorial project that shows how to use the Image Grid component.
 It contains Chute SDK library as well as Image Grid library.
 This tutorial demonstrates a grid of assets.
-Asset represents any photo managed by Chute.
-This app takes a random chute ID and displays GCAssetCollection for the chosen chute.
-Chute represents a container for assets.
+It takes a random chute ID and displays GCAssetCollection for the chosen chute.

 ![image1](https://github.com/chute/chute-tutorials/raw/master/Android/Image%20Grid%20Tutorial/screenshots/1.png)![image2](https://github.com/chute/chute-tutorials/raw/master/Android/Image%20Grid%20Tutorial/screenshots/2.png)